ysjin/old-blog/_posts/2016-01-23-jekyll-on-cygwin-windows.md

     $ gem install jekyll
     $ jekyll
     ```
     Read what the message say, it might give error message which leads to a log file.
-Read the log file and install more packages if there are missing packages for Jekyll.
+    Read the log file and install more packages if what it says.

 4. Now Jekyll is ready to use.

     All the next steps are same as in Linux or MacOS.
     That's why I prefer Cygwin.
 And again, I've had no issues.
     The last step is to visit [Jekyll documentation site](https://jekyllrb.com/docs/home/).